The Eden Valley

 In summer the town is vibrant with floral displays and attractive gardens - helping to make Kirkby Stephen a Cumbria in Bloom winner.
 There are many charming villages throughout the Eden Valley such as Ravenstondale, Winton and Hartley some of which are within easy walking distance of Kirkby Stephen.

 The Eden offers something for those looking for a more relaxing break.
-There is plenty for those with an interest in art, the stunning and varied landscape of the area has attracted numorous artists, many will be opening their studios during Open Studios 2011 run by Eden Arts, with events from 7th September to the 2nd October.
+There is plenty for those with an interest in art, the stunning and varied landscape of the area has attracted numorous artists, many open their studios during Open Studios run by Eden Arts, normally held in September.